 The MOA profession is large and growing rapidly.
 The U.S. Bureau of Labor Statistics estimates that there are more than 800,000 administrative personnel employed in physicians’ offices alone.
-They forecast that MOA jobs throughout health care will grow by 36 percent between 2012 and 2022, or four times as fast as the average profession.
+They forecast that MOA jobs throughout health care will grow by 17 percent between 2014 and 2024, much faster than the average profession.

 Once established, MOAs career growth opportunity is limited only by the energy they put into their job and their pursuit of additional education.